Norwalk DCF Lawyer

 During the hearing, the person against whom the substantiation finding was entered has the right to present evidence to refute the findings.
 Moreover, DCF bears the burden of proving guilt by a preponderance of the evidence.

 However, the standard is still lower than it would be in a criminal proceeding.
-A Norwalk DCF lawyer could provide representation during an appeal and work for a positive resolution of the case against you.
+A Norwalk DCF attorney could provide representation during an appeal and work for a positive resolution of the case against you.

-Work with an Experienced Norwalk DCF Attorney
+Work with a Norwalk DCF Attorney

 A DCF substantiation finding could have long term implications.
 The results may be published in a public registry, which could lead to personal embarrassment and professional complications.
 The findings could trigger further action, including limitations on parental rights or even removal of the child from your home.